 Foundation is a responsive front-end framework.
+Foundation is what makes WP-Forge a responsive WordPress theme.
 It is similar to Twitters’ Bootstrap, but a BAZILLION times better!
 It’s much easier to configure and use.
 Foundation also comes packed with all kinds of goodies.
 You get cool things like tooltips, modal popups, a slider, pricing tables and a whole bunch more.
 Combine that with WordPress and you get a responsive WordPress theme that makes creating websites fun and exciting again!
 Check out the Foundation Docs for a full list of everything Foundation has to offer and you’ll understand why I chose to throw them into the mix.

 Responsive WordPress Theme Features